 He looked at me and said “That’s the problem!
 We need to find smarter prospects!”

 True story.
-I realized that when he had worked in sales at large companies they didn’t a sales pitch that doesn’t work.
+I realized that when he had worked in sales at large companies they didn’t turn the sales team loose with a pitch that doesn’t work.
 So most sales guys assume that what they need to do is handle objections not change the basic pitch.

 For the most part for early stage entrepreneurs the objections are actually data: they offer insights for how to improve the pitch.

-Take aways for first time entrepreneurs thinking about hiring a sales person:
+Four takeaways for first time entrepreneurs thinking about hiring a sales person

 - If you are selling a product that is form, fit, and function compatible with existing offerings you can hire someone who has sold to your customers a similar product and probably do well if you check references and go on sales calls with them for a few weeks.